-Located within the School of Health Sciences, this program will prepare you to become an innovative and transformative leader in nursing education.
+Located within Russell Sage College’s School of Health Sciences, our DNS program will prepare you to become an innovative and transformative leader and educator in nursing.

 Faculty are not only experts in nursing — they are experts in teaching nursing.
 Because most of our faculty are also involved in clinical practice and leadership, they understand where you’re coming from.
 The Russell Sage College nursing faculty pride themselves on providing caring and individualized attention to each student to help you make the most of your degree and make a difference in our shared profession.

-Graduates of the program go on to assume faculty and leadership positions within academic and health-care settings.
+Graduates of the DNS program go on to assume faculty and leadership positions within academic and health care settings.
 They advance education, research and scholarship, while influencing policy, legislation and the public about issues in nursing and health care.

-Graduates of the program are nursing faculty or advanced practice clinicians who also teach in nursing programs or health-care facilities in New York, Vermont, New Jersey and Massachusetts.
+Nurses with a Doctor of Nursing Science degree are advanced practice clinicians in health care facilities and faculty members in nursing education programs throughout New York, Vermont, New Jersey and Massachusetts.

 The Doctor of Nursing Science program provides a foundation for scholarly dialogue between academic and organization leaders.
 These leaders then collaborate in shaping nursing practice, curricula, policy and patient outcomes.